CascadingCascade/Cassidy-Guides/Pointers in C.md

 You do get an address, like `0x8D905F1694` or whatever.
 But this is only half correct, and a better answer would be:

-"A pointer is an address _plus type information_."
+"A pointer is a variable that stores an address _and associated type information_."

+(Strictly speaking though, the type information part is handled by the compiler and the variable itself more or less really just store the address, but you get the idea.)

 Why?
 There's a common misconception about pointers and memory access.
-When it come to dereferencing pointers, most sources will give you a graph depicting RAM as a stack of boxes.
+When it come to dereferencing pointers, many sources will give you a graph depicting RAM as a stack of boxes.
 There's a box labeled `0x8D905F1694`, the next box is labeled `0x8D905F1695`, and so on.
 Then the process of dereferencing a pointer is depicted as locating the box labeled `0x8D905F1694` and get its contents.

 Now, while the RAM is indeed divided into "words" that's reasonably similar to boxes, dereferencing is A LOT more than just grabbing the contents of the word the pointer pointed to.
 Depends on the computer's specifications, the size of a word can vary.
-A simple `char` usually does not require an whole word, while a struct can potentially require multiple words.
-Obviously, size information is required so the correct amount of data is retrived from the address.
+A simple `char` usually would not require an whole word, while a struct can potentially require multiple words.
+Obviously, size information is required so the correct amount of data is retreived from the address.

-This is why we have things like `int*` and `char*`, a `int*` basically says: Hey, I have a memory address, I want access it as if it's storing an `int`.
+This is why we have different types like `int*` and `char*`, an `int*` basically says: Hey, I have a memory address, I want access it as if it's storing an `int`.
 And `void*` means: Well, I do have an address, but I don't really know how to access it yet.
 This is why we have code like this:

 ```c
     int cmp(const void* a, const void* b) {